90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-53. Which legendary singer-songwriter released the album “Rumours,” featuring songs about love and heartbreak?
+53. Question: Which legendary singer-songwriter released the album “Rumours,” featuring songs about love and heartbreak?

 Answer: Fleetwood Mac

-54. In the song “Unchained Melody,” which duo popularized the romantic ballad?
+54. Question: In the song “Unchained Melody,” which duo popularized the romantic ballad?

 Answer: The Righteous Brothers